bdarnell/plop/README.rst

 Prerequisites
 -------------

-The ``plop.collector`` module runs on Python 2.5, 2.6, and 2.7 on Unixy
-platforms including Linux, BSD and Mac OS X (must support the ``setitimer`` system call).
-The ``plop.viewer`` module requires Python 2.7 and Tornado 2.x.
+The ``plop.collector`` module runs on Python 2.7 on Unixy platforms including Linux, BSD and Mac OS X (must support the ``setitimer`` system call).
+The ``plop.viewer`` module requires Python 2.7 and Tornado 2.x or newer.
 The viewer can be (and usually is) run separately from the collector.

 Usage
 -----